Written by John Stasick, Jeff Beckham & Todd Meadows -

-A fitting example of this flexibility within the Secure Productive Enterprise framework is around the security components of the solution – let’s pick on data protection for just a moment.
-In a mobile first, cloud first world, without exception security should be the #1 concern of the executive, IT and Infosec teams of a modern enterprise.
-However, there is a difference in the level-of-effort required for Infosec teams between these two related data protection scenarios:
+A fitting example of this flexibility within the M365 framework is around the security components of the solution – let’s pick on data protection for just a moment.
+In a mobile first, cloud first world, without exception security should be the #1 concern of the executive, LOB, IT and Infosec teams of a modern enterprise.
+However, there is a difference in the level-of-effort required for those teams between these two related data protection scenarios:

 - Identify sensitive data stores (e.g. finance or HR file shares) and then apply encryption policies to the data coming onto or off of the share